-Trump vows control over Iran leaders as officials seek to calm oil concerns
+Trump vows control over Iran leaders as US troop death toll rises to seven

-Any new supreme leader in Iran will ‘not last long’ without US approval, Trump says; officials say oil disruptions ‘temporary’.
+Trump says any new supreme leader will ‘not last long’ without US approval; Pentagon confirms seventh US soldier killed.

 United States President Donald Trump has again promised to exert influence over who is selected as Iran’s next Supreme Leader, saying that, without Washington’s approval, whoever is picked for the role is “not going to last long”.